gauravbhattarai27/Leapfrog-60DaysOfLearning/README.md

 # 📘 60 Days of Learning – Gaurav Bhattarai

-Welcome to my personal learning journey as part of the **#60DaysOfLearning2025** challenge organized by [Leapfrog Technology](https://lftechnology.com/).
-Over the next 60 days, I’ll be diving into key topics in programming, data science, and AI—sharing my daily progress and learning materials.
+Welcome to my 60 Days of Learning challenge journey, where I document daily progress on tech topics, coding, and math!

+Organized by [Leapfrog Technology](https://lftechnology.com/), this challenge helps me build strong foundations and share my learning publicly.

 ---